RaynerNYC/Developing_Data_Product/README.md

 3. Set your working directory to YOURDIRECTORY using setwd("YOURDIRECTORY")

-4. Load the Shiny library using library(shiny)
+4. Load the R scripts

-5. Run the application using runApp()
+5. Run the application

 6. You will see the application in a browser.
-Follow the instructions to use the application.

 #### Dependencies